BirthdayResearch/defichain-wallet/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tested on iOS/Android device (e.g, No crashes, library supported etc.)
 - [ ] No console errors on web
 - [ ] Tested on Light mode and Dark Mode*
+- [ ] Your UI implementation visually matched the rendered design*
 - [ ] Unit tests*
 - [ ] Added e2e tests*
 - [ ] Added translations*